metal-crow/Dark-Souls-1-Overhaul/README.md

 These include everything EXCEPT: Combustions, Firestorms, and all miracles but Lighting Spear and Darkmoon Blade/Sunlight Blade

 * Fix to prevent curved swords from stunlocking

-* Backstab distance and angle has been reduced.
-(60 degrees to 45, 1.5 distance to 1)

 * Large scale health increase across the board.
 Average SL 125 build should be \~3k HP.